Maggie Gluek

 Ritual

 Maggie explores and valorises the role of ceremony in Zen practice.
 Ritual objects and actions help us to forget the self and be fully present.
 They bring sangha into a harmonious one.
-Beyond formal practice in the dojo, any action in life can be taken with loving care and presence, in the interest of all beings, our mahasangha of One.
+Beyond formal practice in the dojo, any action in life can be taken with loving care and presence,

 Read More